Prostitution in the United States: 21st century

+National polling in the U.S. conducted from November 27 through November 29, 2019, indicated that 52% of Americans support decriminalizing sex work, with net support at +16.
+Support for decriminalizing sex work was two-thirds for voters aged 18 to 44 years.

 On June 16, 2021, Texas governor Greg Abbott signed HB1540, a law that makes paying for sex in the state of Texas a felony punishable by up to two years in prison for a first-time offense, with enhanced penalties for recruitment from child care or treatment facilities.
 Texas is the first state in the United States to make the buying of sex a felony.
 This law represents a shift from the traditional approach, as it targets buyers of sexual services instead of sellers.
 State representative Senfronia Thompson (D-Houston), the author of the bill, said "We know the demand is the driving force behind human sex trafficking.
 If we can curb or stamp out the demand end of it, then we can save the lives of numerous persons."
 The law went into effect on September 1, 2021.

 On June 26, 2023, the state of Maine enacted a law that partially decriminalized the act of prostitution, following the Nordic model.
 The law eliminated Maine's Class E misdemeanor of engaging in prostitution, while elevating the crime of soliciting sex from a child or person with a mental disability from a misdemeanor to a felony punishable by up to five years in prison and a $5,000 fine.